-We understand that sometimes good people find themselves in tough situations.
-The bankruptcy attorneys of Hasbrook & Hasbrook are well-versed in Oklahoma law and will guide you through the process from start to finish.
+Financial strain makes life difficult.
+It affects both personal and professional relationships.
+When it happens to you, you want to find a way out.
+In some cases, bankruptcy might be the best answer.
+There are different types of bankruptcy depending on your individual circumstances, bankruptcy lawyers will advise the best strategy to file for bankruptcy.
+If you find yourself in need of bankruptcy assistance, you are not alone.
+The bankruptcy attorneys of Hasbrook & Hasbrook law firm are well-versed in Oklahoma City law and will guide you through the bankruptcy process from start to finish.
 Our team’s primary focus is always on providing our clients with consistent and compassionate support and excellent legal guidance.
 We will handle your bankruptcy and set you on a path for future success.

-A 2005 change to bankruptcy laws might affect your case in one of two ways:
+Chapter 7 vs Chapter 13 Bankruptcy.
+Bankruptcy law might affect your case in one of two ways:

 The amount of paperwork required is one of the reasons a bankruptcy case is so time-consuming.
 You must take several key steps in order to prepare for your bankruptcy, including: